Haninah ben Teradion: Martyrdom

 During the Hadrianic persecutions decrees were promulgated imposing the most rigorous penalties on the observers of the Jewish law, and especially upon those who occupied themselves with the promulgation of that law.
 Nevertheless, Hananiah conscientiously followed his chosen profession; he convened public assemblies and taught Torah.

-For this he and his wife were condemned to death, and their daughter to degradation (rape and forced prostitution).
+For this he and his wife were condemned to death, and their daughter to degradation (forced prostitution).
 He was wrapped in a Torah scroll and set ablaze on a bed of grass.
 Wet wool was placed on his chest to prolong his suffering.
 His disciples begged him to open his mouth so that the fire could "enter" and kill him faster, but Haninah refused.
-Thereupon the executioner removed the wool and fanned the flame, thus accelerating the end, but in doing so the flames caught him and he burned to death as well.
-It is said that as he burned, he claimed to see the letters on the scroll flying up to heaven.
+Thereupon the executioner removed the wool and fanned the flame, thus accelerating the end.
+Immediately afterwards, he jumped into the flame and committed suicide.
+It is said that as Rabbi Hananiah was burned, he claimed to see the letters on the scroll flying up to heaven.

 Notable family members

 Of the surviving members of Haninah's family mentioned are two daughters: Bruriah, who became the wife of Rabbi Meir; and one who was held in a brothel, whom Rabbi Meir succeeded in rescuing.

 Haninah had also several sons, one of whom was rather learned.
 It is related that Simon ben Haninah applied to this son for information on a point of discussion, and that the latter and his sister, presumably Bruriah, furnished divergent opinions.
 When Judah ben Baba heard of those opinions, he remarked, "Haninah's daughter teaches better than his son."

-Elsewhere it is reported of a son, perhaps the same, that became a degenerate, associating with bandits.
+Elsewhere it is reported of a son that became a degenerate, associating with a band of listim, i.e. bandits.
 Subsequently, he apparently betrayed his criminal associates, who retaliated by killing him and filling his mouth with sand and gravel.
 Having discovered his remains, the people wished to eulogize him as a community out of respect for his father, but the latter would not permit it.